-This blog post will cover whether or not Enterprise runs background checks.
+Of course, the typical question is whether or not Enterprise runs background checks.

-- Enterprise Application
+- Does Enterprise Hire Felons?

-- Enterprise Background Check
+- What to Know About the Enterprise Background Check

-- Does Enterprise Run Background Checks for Car Rentals?
+- Background Checks For Car Rentals?

 - Can You Run a Background Check on Yourself?